spacetelescope/jdaviz/docs/cubeviz/notebook.rst

     cubeviz.app.data_collection[0]

 Which is returned as a `~glue.core.data.Data` object.
+The `data_collection` object can be indexed to return all available data (i.e. not just using `0` like in the previous example).